+The undersigned declares:

-The undersigned decla res: I am the of , the party making the foregoing bid. company, association, sham.
-The bidder has false or sham bid.
-The agreed with any bidder has not in any conference with anyon overhead, profit, or contained in the bid as price or any breakdow thereto, to any corporation. organization, or corporate not directly or indirectly in bidder has not directly er or anyone else to put it manner, directly or indirectly or indirectly or fix the bid price of est element of the bid price et rue.
-The bidder has no in thereof, or the contents the tion, partnership, company thereof, to effectuate a collection. behalf of, any undisclosed person, partnership, tion.
-The bid is genuine and not collusive or induced or solicited any other bidder to put in a or indirectly colluded, conspired, connived, or in a sham bid, or to refrain from bidding.
-The ectly, sought by agreement, communication, or the bidder or any other bidder, or to fix any e, or of that of any other bidder.
-All statements tt, directly or indirectly, submitted his or her bid thereof, or divulged information or data relative y, association, organization, bid depository, or to usive or sham bid, and has not paid, and will not joint venture, limited iability company, limited If of a bidder that is a corporation, partnership, liability partnership, or any other entity, hereby ate, and does execute, this declaration on behalf true and correct and rs of the State of California that the foregoing is is executed on [date], at [state].
+I am the of , the party making the foregoing bid.

+The bid is not made in the interest of, or on behalf of, any undisclosed person, partnership, company, association, organization, or corporation.
+The bid is genuine and not collusive or sham.
+The bidder has not directly or indirectly induced or solicited any other bidder to put in a false or sham bid.
+The bidder has not directly or indirectly colluded, conspired, connived, or agreed with any bidder or anyone else to put in a sham bid, or to refrain from bidding.
+The bidder has not in any manner, directly or indirectly, sought by agreement, communication, or conference with anyone to fix the bid price of the bidder or any other bidder.
+All statements contained in the bid are true.
+The bidder has not, directly or indirectly, submitted his or her bid price or any breakdown thereof, or the contents thereof, or divulged information or data relative thereto, to any corporation, partnership, company, association, organization, bid depository, or to any member or agent thereof, to effectuate a collusive or sham bid, and has not paid, and will not pay, any person or entity for such purpose.

+Any person executing this declaration on behalf of a bidder that is a corporation, partnership, joint venture, limited liability company, limited liability partnership, or any other entity, hereby represents that he or she has full power to execute, and does execute, this declaration on behalf of the bidder.

+I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct and that this declaration is executed on [date], at [city], [state].